Margaret Roper

-Margaret Roper (1505–1544) was an English writer and translator.
+Margaret Roper (née More; 1505–1544) was an English writer and translator.
 Roper, the eldest daughter of Sir Thomas More, is considered to have been one of the most learned women in sixteenth-century England.
 She is celebrated for her filial piety and scholarly accomplishments.
 Roper's most known publication is a Latin-to-English translation of Erasmus' Precatio Dominica as A Devout Treatise upon the Paternoster.
 In addition, she wrote many Latin epistles and English letters, as well as an original treatise entitled The Four Last Things.
 She also translated the Ecclesiastical History of Eusebius from the Greek into the Latin language.

 Early life

 Margaret More was the eldest child of Sir Thomas More and Joanna "Jane" Colt.
 Colt was the daughter of an Essex gentleman and died of unknown causes in 1511.
-Margaret was most likely baptized at St. Stephen's Church, across the street from the Mores' family home.
-Besides Margaret, Joanna had four other children: Elizabeth, Cecily, John and, soon after Margaret's birth, the More family adopted Margaret Giggs, the daughter of a recently deceased neighbor.
+Margaret was most likely baptised at St. Stephen's Church, across the street from the Mores' family home.
+Besides Margaret, Joanna had four other children: Elizabeth, Cecily, John and, soon after Margaret's birth, the More family adopted Margaret Giggs, the daughter of a recently deceased neighbour.

 After the death of Colt, More married Alice Middleton, a widow.
 More's marriage to Middleton provided a step-sister named Alice (after her mother) for Margaret and her siblings.
 The senior Alice Middleton bore no children with More.
-Margaret spent most of her childhood at the Barge at Bucklersbury.
+Margaret spent most of her childhood at the Old Barge (originally there had been a wharf nearby serving the Walbrook river) on Bucklersbury, St Stephen Walbrook parish, London.
 In 1524, the Ropers and Mores moved to Butts Close, a home in Chelsea, Middlesex.
 It was a large and commodious mansion opposite the Thames, built by Sir Thomas More on the site subsequently occupied by Beaufort House.
 There, Erasmus, a close friend of More, passed many happy days, and Hans Holbein the Younger painted some of his finest pictures.

 Margaret gave early indications of extraordinary intellectual abilities, deep devotion to God, and is cited as having "the most amiable and affectionate disposition".
 She and her siblings were educated in the humanist tradition by More as well as their tutor William Gunnell, ancestor of Henry (Robert) Gunnell (1724-1794) of the House of Commons.
 She was proficient in Greek and Latin, prose and verse, philosophy and history, and had a thorough knowledge of music, arithmetic, and some other sciences.
 In his letters, More makes clear his desire to educate his daughters as much as his sons.
-In his children's studies, More emphasized translations as the best way to teach language, thus facilitating Margaret's experience and later work with translations.
+In his children's studies, More emphasised translations as the best way to teach language, thus facilitating Margaret's experience and later work with translations.
 More advocated the education of girls, but within certain limits: any work they completed should remain within the private sphere.